GraviBERT: Transformer-based inference for gravitational-wave time series: Introduction

 Machine learning (ML) has emerged as a promising tool to tackle the above challenge.
-GW data analysis proceeds in two stages: signal detection via matched filtering \cite{abbott2016observation, allen2005chi2}, which identifies candidate events by cross-correlating data with waveform templates, followed by parameter estimation using Bayesian inference \cite{skilling2006nested, veitch2015parameter, ashton2019bilby} for confirmed detections.
-ML-based approaches can substantially accelerate GW data analysis\footnote{We should note here that it is impossible to provide here an exhaustive list of previous works, and for reviews we refer to \cite{cuoco2021enhancing, stergioulas2024machine, torres2024applications, ormiston2024machine, alyasiri2023ai, george2018deep, george2018deep2_detection, aasi2024contribution, huerta2022inference, krastev2020real, zhao2023space}.}.
-GW parameter estimation conventionally relies on matched filtering \cite{abbott2016observation, wainstein1962extraction, allen2005chi2} and Bayesian inference \cite{skilling2006nested, veitch2010bayesian, vandersluys2008parameter, cornish2015bayeswave, veitch2015parameter, ashton2019bilby, speri2024probing, cole2025sequential} (see also \cite{thrane2019introduction, meyer2022computational} for reviews), requiring up to weeks per event.
-Recent neural network approaches achieve dramatic speedups: normalising flows accelerate posterior sampling \cite{williams2021nested, williams2023importance, green2020gravitational, hu2025long}, neural posterior estimation enables real-time inference through frameworks like DINGO, which solves the full 15-parameter BBH problem \cite{dax2023dingo, dax2023nature}, and related NPE methods \cite{dax2021real, dax2023neural}, conditional variational autoencoders reduce inference time from weeks to seconds \cite{gabbard2022bayesian}, and neural network emulators enable rapid likelihood evaluation \cite{chua2019reducing, williams2021gaussian}.
+GW data analysis relies on parameter estimation using Bayesian inference \cite{skilling2006nested, veitch2015parameter, ashton2019bilby} for confirmed detections.
+ML-based approaches can substantially accelerate GW data analysis\footnote{We should note here that it is impossible to provide here an exhaustive list of previous works, and for reviews we refer to \cite{cuoco2021enhancing, stergioulas2024machine}.}.
+GW parameter estimation conventionally relies on matched filtering \cite{Abbott2016, allen2005chi2} and Bayesian inference \cite{skilling2006nested, veitch2010bayesian, vandersluys2008parameter, cornish2015bayeswave, veitch2015parameter, ashton2019bilby, GWsequential} (see also \cite{thrane2019introduction} for reviews), requiring up to days per event.
+Recent neural network approaches achieve dramatic speedups: normalising flows accelerate posterior sampling \cite{williams2021nested, williams2023importance, green2020gravitational}, neural posterior estimation enables real-time inference through frameworks like DINGO, which solves the full 15-parameter BBH problem \cite{dax2023neural, Dax:2024mcn}, and related NPE methods \cite{dax2023neural,dax2021real}, conditional variational autoencoders reduce inference time from weeks to seconds \cite{gabbard2022bayesian}, and neural network emulators enable rapid likelihood evaluation \cite{chua2019reducing, williams2021nested}.
 Recent transformer-based approaches for GWs include work on overlapping signal parameter estimation in Einstein Telescope (ET) scenarios \cite{papalini2025transformer} and pretrained audio transformers \cite{chatterjee2024transformer} (see also \cite{Wang:2025aqk,Chan:2025pdf,Inguglia:2025cig} for similar applications with alternative architectures).
-Our work differs in its focus on unsupervised masked pretraining directly on noisy GW data for learning generalizable representations and demonstrating transfer learning across detector configurations, rather than addressing a specific astrophysical application.
-Score-based models \cite{langendorff2023score} and density estimation methods using masked auto-regressive flows \cite{green2021complete} offer additional approaches for robust Bayesian inference.
-Matched filtering itself presents substantial computational challenges, with template banks that scale prohibitively for higher-order modes and eccentricity in third-generation detectors \cite{owen1999matched}, making efficient alternatives critically urgent.
-However, ML methods typically depend on assumptions about noise, waveforms, and detector modeling, requiring retraining when configurations change.
-Most methods lack generalizability across signal types or parameter ranges, and their black-box nature can obscure uncertainty quantification and systematic errors.
+Our work differs in its focus on self-supervised masked pretraining directly on noisy GW data for learning generalisable representations and demonstrating transfer learning across detector configurations, rather than addressing a specific astrophysical application.
+Very recently, Ref.~\cite{kofler2025} introduced Dingo-T1, a transformer-encoder–based model that achieves flexibility via tokenisation of frequency-segmented data, enabling adaptation at inference time to different detector configurations.
+In contrast, GraviBERT combines a multi-scale feature extractor with a transformer encoder and advances a distinct transfer-learning paradigm: BERT-style masked pretraining on unlabeled GW data to learn transferable representations of the underlying physics.
+These representations can, in principle, support multiple downstream tasks and accelerate adaptation to new detectors and waveform approximants, demonstrating for the first time that self-supervised pretraining enables efficient transfer learning in GW analysis.